 The mileage is measured from the Bowlens Creek trailhead.
 You can navigate to it via the map point below.
 There is surprisingly good cell service in the area (I use Verizon), but it’s wise to get your navigation app up and running early on your drive.

-It may help to view this table in landscape mode on mobile.
+Since you’re on mobile, it may help to view this table in landscape mode.

 |Bowlens Creek Trailhead||0||3058|

 |Junction with Celo Knob Trail||4.1||6153||The main trail does not go over the summit (side trail)||No|